 How Long Can a Cavity Go Untreated Before Root Canal Therapy is Necessary?

-If you ever feel pain in your mouth, it is a good idea to visit a dentist near you to ensure that nothing serious is going on.
+If you ever feel pain in your mouth, it is a good idea to visit a dentist to ensure that nothing serious is going on.
 Even if a small cavity is left untreated for too long, the decay can spread and eventually result in the need for root canal therapy.
 Most of the time, a cavity can evolve into a serious issue that requires extensive treatment within a couple of months.

 Top Signs You Need a Root Canal